Arthur M. Ferguson: Other service

 Colonel Ferguson later served in the Mexican Border Campaign and World War I. When the war broke out in Europe, Ferguson was assigned to Fort Riley, where he became an instructor at the first officers' training camp.
 He then became Chief Instructor at the second camp at Fort Snelling.

 He was then assigned to the War Department as an assistant adjutant general of the U.S. Army, in charge of enlisted men.
 He received praise from Secretary Newton D. Baker and General Pershing.
-During the last five years of his service, he served as the Secretary for the General Service Schools, Forth Leavenworth, where he organized the books division, which publishes textbooks for U.S. Army officers.
+During the last five years of his service, he served as the Secretary for the General Service Schools, Fort Leavenworth, where he organized the books division, which publishes textbooks for U.S. Army officers.

 Personal life and marriages

 Ferguson was the son of Captain R.W.
 Ferguson and he married Laura Magill Ferguson who died in 1913.
 He remarried, to Sarah Maddocks Ferguson (1889–1973).
 He is buried next to both of his wives.